larvit/node-slug/README.md

-	'trim':	= true,	// Run trim() on the string 'unidentifiedReplaceChar':	= '',	// If unidentified characters are found they are replaced with this string 'whitespaces':	= [' ', '\t', '\xa0']	// A list of characters identified as whitespaces
+	'trim':	= true,	// Run trim() on the string 'unidentifiedReplaceChar':	= '',	// If unidentified characters are found they are replaced with this string 'whitespaces':	= [' ', '\t', '\xa0']	// A list of characters identified as whitespaces 'save':	= undefined	// Adds a character to the charmap to "save" from being changed or removed.
+Takes a string of one character or an array of single caracter strings

 	//'wordLimit':	5	// Limits the amount of words to this number (Currently not supported) });